 - Employees should take appropriate precautions to prevent the spread of disease and illness.

 Working on Campus

 Employees should stay home if they have symptoms of illness.
-Before going to work each day, employees should specifically self-assess for signs of fever, cough or difficulty breathing.
-BYU employees are strongly encouraged to utilize the Healthy Together App to assist with this.
+Before going to the workplace each day, employees should specifically self-assess for signs of fever, cough or difficulty breathing.
 Employees who are symptomatic should be seen by a health care professional.
 Employees who test positive for COVID-19 should report the test result promptly to the university using this form.